 1) How many years of professional experience do you have working with applicants?
 Why does this matter?
 Like every other profession, experience matters.
 Many companies will hire consultants with zero experience working with applicants but who have either been through the application process themselves or are a former admissions committee officer.
 This could be like hiring a financial advisor who is theoretically qualified because he or she manages his or her own money.
 Might be great, might not.
 Time will tell but you deserve to know and often this won’t be public, so definitely ask the question.
 There’s no magical number that qualifies as “enough” experience but you should have reasonable evidence that your consultant has a track record of success.
 At Vantage Point MBA, we’re fully transparent about our team’s experience and every new consultant on our team undergoes multiple rounds of shadowing by me or Melody before she is available to work with clients one-on-one.

 3) How many clients do you take per round?
 If you’re going to be one of too many, then it will be impossible to receive that ‘high touch’ service that everyone markets.
 Make sure your consultant has time for you, especially as you get down to the wire.
 We are proud to maintain our 1 to 4 consultant-to-client ratio, the lowest in the industry.

 Now what are the other considerations?
 Since the admissions consulting industry is not typically well understood, I’ll break it down a bit in order to help you with your research and knowing what questions to ask based on what you personally are looking for (emphasis on personally because truly different firms have different styles and whether that works for you is up to you – there is no one-size-fits all).

-– They’re ALL ‘the best’: If you’ve looked at more than a handful of these companies you’ll see something in common – somehow, they’re all ‘the best, with testimonials, reviews, and in some cases ‘independent audits’ to prove it.
+– They’re ALL ‘the best’: If you’ve looked at more than a handful of these companies, you’ll see something in common – somehow, they’re all ‘the best, with testimonials, reviews, and in some cases ‘independent audits’ to prove it.
 One place to start assessing whether or not they are ‘the best’ for you is by looking at consultant reviews on third-party applicant blogs and forums (I was ADDICTED to these MBA forums when I was applying).
 However, a lot of companies, particularly the smaller ones, aren’t listed on many of the more popular sites.
 Does that mean they don’t have a track record of success?
 Absolutely not.
 But to be eligible for reviews on certain (very popular) sites, yep you guessed it, consulting companies have to pay (sometimes upwards of $10,000 per year for the privilege).
-Companies (Vantage Point included…) pay even more than that to have their own forums on these sites, or to be listed as ‘experts’.
-Paying doesn’t mean these companies aren’t as good as they seem (quite honestly we pay for the opportunity to give free advice and show people how we work so they have something to go on), but it does mean that some other firms are excluded and you shouldn’t hold that against them.
+Companies (Vantage Point MBA included…) pay even more than that to have their own forums on these sites, or to be listed as ‘experts’.
+Paying doesn’t mean these companies aren’t as good as they seem (quite honestly, we pay for the opportunity to give free advice and show people how we work so they have something to go on), but it does mean that some other firms are excluded, and you shouldn’t hold that against them.

 – Beware of the metrics: A common metric that is thrown around is the number of clients that a firm/consultant has helped through the process.
 This sort of feels like McDonald’s celebrating its billionth hamburger served, doesn’t it?
 Is volume a good thing because it reflects experience, or is it a bad thing because it shows that the company/consultant is churning through applicants and likely won’t have the time to develop a personalized approach to your application?
 Be sure to ask about individual consultant capacity.
 Realistically it’s hard to provide “high touch” service to 50 clients per round, so you’ll want to get a straight answer on how many clients each consultant works with at a time.

-And of course there’s your favorite one (if you love data): the success metric.
-The problem with this metric is the fine print – the data is often self reported and limited to certain clients.
+And of course, there’s your favorite one (if you love data): the success metric.
+The problem with this metric is the fine print – the data is often self-reported and limited to certain clients.
 Additionally, there are two types of firms out there: a) the ones who focus on success and thereby have adverse incentives to guide clients towards “easier” schools to get into; and b) the ones who don’t focus on success metrics and are incented to get you into the best school that they can purely because of the potential awesome review from you.
 So, if you see a metric, ask for the background on it like you would with anything else.